Stepparenting: What you need to know

 The stepparent/child relationship is very different to the biological parent/child relationship.
 Focus must first be on developing respectful relationships between stepparents and stepchildren before a more loving one evolves.
 Over time a stepparent and child can form a special and unique bond which will be different to the bio parent/child connection but not in a negative sense.

-For more detailed information on how to bond with your stepchild and what your partner must do to help you, go to Session 3 of the Blending Lives Program.
-If you don’t have a copy yet, click here
+For more information on the role of a stepparent and how to reduce resentment that often goes hand in hand with the task, please go to Session 4, page 14 of the Blending Lives Program.
+If you don’t have a copy yet, please click here

 Warm regards